 Figure 10 compares the lifetime coverage of the DiLCO and PeCO protocols for different coverage ratios.
-We denote by Protocol/50, Protocol/80, Protocol/85, Protocol/90, and Protocol/95 the amount of time during which the network can satisfy an area coverage greater than 50%, 80%, 85%, 90%, and 95% respectively, where the term Protocol refers to DiLCO or PeCO.
+Protocol/70, Protocol/80, Protocol/85, Protocol/90, and Protocol/95 correspond to the amount of time during which the network can satisfy an area coverage greater than 70%, 80%, 85%, 90%, and 95% respectively, where the term Protocol refers to DiLCO or PeCO.
 Indeed there are applications that do not require a 100% coverage of the area to be monitored.
-For example, forest fire application might require complete coverage in summer seasons while only requires 80% of the area to be covered in rainy seasons?.
-As another example, birds habit study requires only 70%-coverage at nighttime when the birds are sleeping while requires 100%-coverage at daytime when the birds are active? .
-Mudflows monitoring applications may require part of the area to be covered in sunny days.
-Thus, to extend network lifetime, the coverage quality can be decreased if it is acceptable?.
-PeCO might be an interesting method since it achieves a good balance between a high level coverage ratio and network lifetime.
-PeCO always outperforms DiLCO for the three lower coverage ratios, moreover the improvements grow be relaxed.
+For example, forest fire application might require complete coverage in summer seasons while only require 80% of the area to be covered in rainy seasons (Li et al. 2011).
+As another example, birds habit study requires only 70%-coverage at nighttime when the birds are sleeping while requires 100%-coverage at daytime when the birds are active (Kumagai 2004).
+PeCO always outperforms DiLCO for the three lower coverage ratios, moreover the improvements grow with the network size.
+DiLCO outperforms PeCO when the coverage ratio is required to be > 90%, but PeCO extends the network lifetime significantly when coverage ratio can be relaxed.